Why Price Always Follows Liquidity

 Instead of buying the breakout above a swing high, wait for the sweep and reversal:

-- Price sweeps above the level (triggers buy-side liquidity)
+- Price sweeps above the level (triggers buy-side orders)

 - A reversal candle or structure shift occurs (institutions have filled)